GabriFila/app-sagra-pesto/README.md

 - a row with dish name, qt in storage, '-'. '+' and newOrderQt
 - on click of '-' and '+' trigger dispatch action with name of dish

-CashRegisterConfirmOrder (revenue: number, orderNum ?: number )
+CashRegisterConsole (revenue: number, orderNum ?: number )

 - display revenue from props
 - display sendButton, on click of sendButton dispatch SEND_ORDER action